MasonCompetitiveCyber/ctf-courses/Steg/STEG 200/README.md

 - [Creators](#creators)

 # Introduction
-In this course, we will continue talking about methods of image steganography and introduce methods of audio steganography.
-For image steg, we will talk about: LUT, bit planes, XOR, embedded files.
-For audio steg, we will talk about LSB, and spectrograms/sonic visualizers.
+In this course, we will continue talking about methods of image steganography, including methods such as LUT manipulation, bit planes, XOR, and embedded files.
 There are almost an infinite amount of ways to hide information, so it's not feasible to go through all of them, but at least these should cover basic CTF steg problems.

 # Image LUT
 LUT stands for Lookup Table, which produce color images by mapping numbers to colors.
 LUT's are used for creating N-bit color images and color correcting.
 Unlike RGB color images that use bytes to code for RGB values for color, images like 8-bit color images will use an LUT.
 Here's an image to show how it works: